SiphonSquirrel/rpi-eeprom/README.md

 rpi-eeprom
 ==========

-Ansible Task for Raspberry PI 4's eeprom updater
+Ansible Task for Raspberry PI 4's eeprom updater.
+Based on the official instructions here: https://www.raspberrypi.org/documentation/hardware/raspberrypi/booteeprom.md

+**Note:** This role will reboot your PI automatically if the eeprom needs to be updated.

 Requirements
 ------------